rphilipzhang/Reading-Group-2026/README.md

 ### Track 1: Applied Empirics (1 hour)

-Each presenter should:
+Each presenter should present the following:

-1. **Introduce the method** (~15 min): Explain the core identification strategy (e.g., IV, DID), key assumptions, and intuition.
+1. **Method introduction** (~15 min): Explain the core identification strategy (e.g., IV, DID), key assumptions, and intuition.
 2. **Simulation exercise** (~20 min) Run simulations (constructed with AI assistance is encouraged) to demonstrate why certain assumptions are critical and which violations are more or less consequential.
 3. **Paper replication** (~25 min): **Each speaker should select an empirical paper of his/her own choice** that uses this identification strategy; discuss how the key assumptions apply (or fail) in that setting; demonstrate a stepwise replication of the main results (use the paper's open-source data if available; otherwise simulate data based on the paper's setting, using AI).

 ### Track 2: AI for Research (1 hour)

-Each presenter should:
+Each presenter should present the following:

 1. **Technical background** (~20 min): Provide the necessary theoretical and technical context for the week's technique (e.g., how multi-agent systems work, how RAG differs from wiki-based knowledge management).
-2. **Implementation demo** (~20 min): Present the presenter's own implementation of the method.
+2. **Implementation demo** (~15 min): Present the your own implementation of the method(s) and discuss how to cross necessary technical barriers, with the help of AI.
-3. **Applications & reflection** (~20 min): Demonstrate applications, discuss limitations, and share thoughts on how to use this method in the presenter's own research.
+3. **Applications & reflections** (~25 min): Demonstrate applications, discuss limitations, and share thoughts on how to use and iterate this method in your own research.

 ### Logistics

 - **One day before** each session, speakers must upload slides, code, and documentation to the reading group GitHub repo.
-- Presenters are encouraged to use AI tools (Claude Code, Cursor, etc.) to prepare simulations, replications, and demos.
+- Presenters are encouraged to use agentic AI tools (Claude Code, Codex, Cursor, etc.) to prepare simulations, replications, and demos to the best extent possible.

 ---